phzwart/ssbc/docs/theory.md

 discrete nature of order statistics and provides rigorous guarantees even when calibration data is limited.

+## Core Statistical Framework

+SSBC operates within a rigorous frequentist framework with minimal assumptions:

+- **Distribution-Free**: No assumptions about the data generating distribution.
+Works for any P(X,Y) without needing to know or estimate it.

+- **Model-Agnostic**: Works with ANY probabilistic classifier (neural nets, random forests, logistic regression, etc.) as long as it outputs calibrated probabilities or conformity scores.

+- **Frequentist Guarantees**: Valid frequentist statements with exact coverage.
+The probability is over the randomness of the calibration set, not over any posterior distribution.

+- **Non-Bayesian**: No priors, no hyperpriors, no posterior distributions.
+The guarantees are purely frequentist: "Over repeated draws of calibration sets, the fraction meeting the guarantee ≥ 1-δ."

+- **Finite-Sample**: Exact guarantees for ANY n, including small samples (n=20, 50, 100).
+Not asymptotic approximations that only hold as n→∞.

+- **Exchangeability Only**: The only assumption is that calibration and test data are exchangeable (e.g., i.i.d. from the same distribution).
+No parametric assumptions about that distribution.

 ## The Coverage Guarantee

 With probability ≥ 1-δ over the calibration set, the deployed conformal predictor